-Against this backdrop in the year to 31 August 2020, David Lewis:
+Against this backdrop in the year to 31 August 2021, David Lewis:

-- Provided high quality, specialist care, education and medical services to 328 people from across the UK with a wide range of complex needs - Operated an "Outstanding" special education needs College - Operated 26 residential homes which were all assessed as "Fully Compliant" with the Care Quality Commissions' "Essential Standards of Safety and Care" - Provided employment, training and career development opportunities to up to 927 full and part time members of staff - Invested £0.4 million in improving and developing facilities - Contributed £28 million across the year to the local economy through salaries and supply contracts with local companies.
+- Provided high quality, specialist care, education and medical services to 197 people from across the UK with a wide range of complex needs.
+Prior year this was 328 people up until our day services had to be suspended due to the pandemic.
+To date these have not yet re-opened, but we are planning for an improved suite of services to re-open that will cover cost and be Covid-safe. - Operated an "Outstanding" special education needs College. - Operated 25 residential homes which were all assessed as "Fully Compliant" with the Care Quality Commissions' "Essential Standards of Safety and Care".
+This is a decrease of one from prior year as we were able to relinquish one of our community rental properties whilst serving the needs of our community residents.

+- Provided employment, training and career development opportunities to up to 838 full and part time members of staff.
+Prior year was 928 and with the impact of Covid-19 on services, we redeployed staff from day services into residential care and reviewed a small number of administrative roles that were no longer required. - Invested £0.2 million in improving and developing facilities.
+Prior year was £0.4m and this year's expenditure was restricted to emergency asset repairs only due to restrictions in place to avoid Covid-19 transmission. - Contributed £26 million across the year to the local economy through salaries and supply contracts with local companies.
+Prior year was £28 million and this year was reduced due to lower activities because of Covid-19 restrictions.

 Our staff teams are our most important asset.
-By investing in training, ensuring our employment terms are well matched against the local and national employment market and providing support to ensure employee absences are well managed, we continue to ensure that low staff turnover and absence rates, combined with a highly skilled workforce, consistently deliver a high standard of care to people placed in our care.
+By investing in training, ensuring our employment terms are well matched against the local and national employment market and providing support to ensure employee absences are well managed, we continue to ensure as low a staff turnover and absence rate as possible.
+Combined with a highly skilled workforce, we consistently deliver a high standard of care to people placed in our care even allowing for the fact that this year has seen added pressure with absences and isolation required due to the pandemic.